-If a student feels that they have been discriminated or harassed against because of race, ethnicity, gender, religion, age, ability, national origin, or any other protected class, or if they believe that their rights have not been adequately protected, they may submit a complaint to the University.
-Please note that a specific policy exists for any grievances related to sex- and gender-based complaints, which can be found within this Handbook.
+Students who have been discriminated or harassed against because of race, ethnicity, gender, religion, age, ability, national origin, or any other protected class, they may submit a complaint to the University via the Equity and Bias Policy.
+Please note that a specific policy exists s for any grievances related to sex- and gender-based complaints, which can be found within this Handbook.